DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors: Kinetix Implementation Details

 For \textbf{flow-matching policy}, the input is the observation concatenated with the noised action chunk.
 A sinusoidal time embedding conditions the AdaLN layers, and the output is a velocity vector.
 For \textbf{discrete diffusion policy}, actions are discretized into 512 bins via uniform quantization.
 The input is the observation concatenated with bin embeddings of the partially masked token sequence.
 The token sequence is packed from $(H, \text{action\_dim}, \text{embedding\_dim})$ to $(H, \text{channel\_dim})$ via a linear layer so the mixer sees the same 8-token structure.
 A learned vector replaces the time conditioning.

 \textbf{Training.} Both policies are trained for 32 epochs with batch size 512 using AdamW.
 The flow-matching policy uses a constant LR schedule and MSE loss on the predicted velocity field.
 The discrete diffusion policy uses cosine LR decay and cross-entropy on masked positions plus an auxiliary L1 loss ($\lambda{=}0.1$) with a cosine masking schedule.
+The training-time RTC is trained with the same setting with its simulated delay randomly sampled from the possible set, following the RTC codebase.
+The starting checkpoint is selected from epoch 24, and finetuned for 8 more epochs.

 \textbf{Evaluation.} Both policies use 5 denoising/unmasking steps.
 For ContinuousRTC, $\Pi$GDM guidance with exponential-decay soft masking and clipping threshold $\beta$ steers generation toward the frozen prefix.
 For DiscreteRTC, the frozen prefix tokens are directly placed, and for parallel evaluation across the environments, we use a hard mask for the chunk continuation.
 All remaining hyperparameters are listed in Table~\ref{tab:hyperparams_sim}.